 What is Algorithm - Definition, Types and Application

-An algorithm can be described as a procedure or formula for problem solving.
-Algorithms can be widely used in various areas, computer programming, mathematics and daily lives.
-Then what is the definition of algorithm?
-How many types are there and in what ways can they be applied?
+An algorithm can be described as a procedure or formula for problem-solving.
+Algorithms can be widely used in various areas, computer programming, mathematics, and daily lives.
+Then what is the definition of an algorithm?
+How many types are there, and in what ways can they be applied?

 Definition of Algorithm

-Algorithm can be defined as "A sequence of steps to be carried out for a required output from a certain given input".
-There are 3 main features of algorithm from its definition:
+The algorithm can be defined as "a sequence of steps to be carried out for a required output from a certain given input".
+There are three main features of the algorithm from its definition:

 - The essential aim of an algorithm is to get a specific output,

 - An algorithm involves several continuous steps,

 - The output comes after the algorithm finished the whole process.